Probing multi-particle bunching from intermittency analysis in relativistic heavy-ion collisions: Introduction

 \section{Introduction}

-The major goal of the intermittency analysis in relativistic heavy ion collision programs is to explore the phase diagram of quantum chromodynamic (QCD) matter.
+The major goal of the intermittency (a self-similar correlation regarding the size of the phase-space volume) analysis in relativistic heavy ion collision programs is to explore the phase diagram of quantum chromodynamic (QCD) matter.
 The critical end point (CEP) is a key feature of the QCD phase diagram, representing the point where the first-order phase transition boundary terminates~\cite{Bowman:2008kc, Hatta:2003wn}.
 Many efforts have been made to search for the possible CEP in heavy-ion collisions~\cite{Bzdak:2019pkr, Luo}.

 Recently, there has been discussion regarding the potential of particle density fluctuations in heavy-ion collisions to serve as a distinctive indicator of the phase transition within the QCD phase diagram~\cite{Li:2015pbv, Sun:2018jhg}.
 Critical opalescence, a notable light scattering phenomenon observed in continuous (or second-order) phase transitions in conventional quantum electrodynamic matter~\cite{Brumberger, Lesne}, is characterized by significant fluctuations within the critical region.
 In the context of heavy-ion collisions, akin to conventional critical opalescence, it is anticipated that the produced matter would exhibit pronounced particle density fluctuations close to the CEP due to the rapid increase in correlation length within the critical region~\cite{Stephanov:1998dy, Berdnikov:1999ph}.
 Such large density fluctuations are expected to persist through the kinetic freeze-out stage if they can withstand final-state interactions during the hadronic evolution of the system.